thalladasaikumar/PressoChallenge/readMe.md

-Project is done on Python language.
+Project is done on Python language, to extract the mini profile details from LinkedIn post commenters.

 How to run the project?
 hit the runMe.bat file.